madi031/fss16ma/code/6/README.md

 ###Incremental NB

-The result of the Incremental NB can ber found [here](https://github.com/madi031/fss16ma/tree/master/code/6/Output).
+The result of the Incremental NB can be found [here](https://github.com/madi031/fss16ma/tree/master/code/6/Output).

 ```
 Era 1